 In our previous paper, we argued that a promising pathway for creating excellence in 21st century education is through cultivating citizen-learners.
 We suggested that deliberately combining the civic and academic dimensions of learning supports three claims-that children should be viewed as citizens in the present, as well as the future; that learning takes place from birth and throughout a lifetime, both inside and outside of schools; and that the relationship between the individual and the community is mutually constitutive (and parents and other care-givers should not view children's education as an individual pursuit).
 We proposed that citizen-learners come to both possess and value the following capacities in service of creating a more just, humane, and sustainable world-generating knowledge, navigating complexity, building relationships, and effecting ethical change.
-Below is a diagram of the Citizen-learners learn?
+Below is a diagram of the Citizen-learners framework that addresses four essential questions: Who are we as citizen-learners?
+What do citizen-learners learn?
 How do citizen-learners learn?
 What do citizen-learners do with what they learn?
 Each question is accompanied by a list of related competences.